 I do think a vast majority of people are best off using a straightforward cash back card with a lucrative rewards structure, like this card.

 Just to give one example, I recently met a contractor who had his own business.
 We started talking about rewards cards, and he asked which card he should be using.
 I asked him how much he spends per year, which card he uses, and what he wants to use those points for.
 The answer?
-About $5 million per year, he uses an Amex Gold Card, and he redeems the points for gift cards, where you’re typically getting at most one cent of value per point.
+About $5 million per year, he uses an Amex Business Gold Card, and he redeems the points for gift cards, where you’re typically getting at most one cent of value per point.

 I’m sure someone will say “well if someone spends that much on credit cards, $50,000 doesn’t really make a difference.”
 That really isn’t true.
 There are plenty of low margin businesses that spend a ton on products, materials, etc., so just because a business spends millions of dollars per year on credit cards doesn’t mean someone is rolling in dough.

-What are other business credit cards worth considering?
+Other business credit cards worth considering

 If you’re looking for an extremely lucrative business card, there are a few other options that are worth considering: